Use of Blur Backgrounds in Website Design: Beautiful Examples

-Maxim Siebert uses slightly blurred nature-inspired photo background with pixellated touch in service section, making white and yellow text perfectly stand out.
+Maxim Siebert uses slightly blurred nature-inspired photo background with pixellated touch in the service section, making white and yellow text perfectly stand out.

-Teamgeek has almost black-and-white heavily noised header background that goes well with overall light gray website color palette.
+Teamgeek has almost black-and-white heavily noised header background that goes well with the overall light gray website color palette.

-Siete de Febrero has stylish modern Metro 8 vibe with accurately arranged data blocks and monochromatic vague full screen background.
+Siete de Febrero has stylish modern Metro 8 vibe with accurately arranged data blocks and monochromatic vague full-screen background.